ihor/Cachalot/README.md

 ```$expireIn``` sets cache TTL in seconds
 ```$cacheIdSuffix``` allows to avoid collisions when using anonymous functions with adding a suffix to the cache key

-To have possibility to use Cachalot as regular caching library when needed it contains classic cache methods:
+To have possibility to use Cachalot as a regular caching library when needed it contains classic cache methods:

 ##### contains($id)